Kenya

 Tickets can be purchased at the park gate or online through the Kenya Wildlife Service (KWS) website.
 Booking in advance is recommended during peak seasons.

-If you’re planning a trip to Kenya, I would definitely recommend visiting Nairobi National Park, and also, here’s a complete guide to make the most of your 48 hours in Nairobi.
+If you’re planning a trip to Kenya, I would definitely recommend visiting Nairobi National Park.
+Additionally, here’s a comprehensive guide to help you make the most of your 48 hours in Nairobi.

 4 Comments